feral-dot-io/leptos-chartistry/README.md

 - Stacked colours iterate but should use sequential colours with "min step by" fn
 - Should stacked colours be a single colour?
 - Check for TODOs
+- Reconsider Chart's data.
+Check that Iterator is out.
+What about Option<Vec<T>>?

 Features:
 - Line dots